 - Jennifer Harris (University of Bristol) The digitisation of advice and welfare benefit systems: re-imagining the homeless user

-- Katherine Ellsworth-Krebs (University of St Andrews) Home-ing in on domestic energy research: “House,” “home,” and the importance of ontology.
-Ellsworth Krebs et al 2015
+- Katherine Ellsworth-Krebs (University of St Andrews) Home-ing in on domestic energy research: “house,” “home,” and the importance of ontology.

-- Nicholas Choy (King’s College London): The Many Lives of Building for Life: the politics and governance of a UK housing standard Choy_2013
+- Nicholas Choy (King’s College London): The many lives of building for life: the politics and governance of a UK housing standard

-The prize is financed through donations made in her memory from her daughter and other family and friends.
+The prize is financed through donations made in Valerie Karn’s memory from her daughter and other family and friends.
 The prize winner will be awarded a £100 Waterstone’s gift voucher and will receive support towards the professional production and dissemination of the winning paper.
-It will be hosted on the HSA website as part of a new Valerie Karn paper series and disseminated through the HSA’s networks.

-All papers submitted by an early career researcher will be considered for the prize, but particular preference will be given to papers sharing Valerie’s broad interests:
+All papers submitted by an early career researcher will be considered for the prize, but particular preference will be given to papers sharing Valerie’s broad interests which include:

-Submissions to the 2017 Valerie Karn memorial prize are welcomed from all early career researchers, including: Masters students, PhD students, newly qualified postdoctoral researchers, and junior researchers working outside academia and who are HSA members (details on how to become a member can be found at http://housing-studies-association.org/membership/).
+Submissions to the 2018 Valerie Karn memorial prize are welcomed from all early career researchers, including: Masters students, PhD students, postdoctoral researchers (within 4 years of PhD completion), and junior researchers working outside academia and who are HSA members (details on how to become a member can be found here).

-Papers should be between 4,000 and 8,000 words in length and submitted in Word format to Tony Manzi (firstname.lastname@example.org) by 1st March 2017.
+Papers should be between 4,000 and 8,000 words in length and submitted in Word format to Ian Wilson (firstname.lastname@example.org) by 1st March 2018.